Itohan-Odigie/Itohan-Odigie/README.md

-- 👋 Hi, I’m @Itohan-Odigie
+ 💞️ Hi, I’m Itohan 💞️ 👧🏽
-- 👀 I’m interested in softwear engineering
-- 🌱 I’m currently learning @ De La Salle "Oaklands" in Toronto
+🏫 currently learning @ De La Salle "Oaklands" in Toronto Interested in becoming a software engineer in the future 💻
-- 💞️ I love making projects with HTML, PYTHON, CSS and JAVASCRIPT
-- 📫 You can find me on Twitter and Instagram!